isomerpages/ogp-isomer/_getting-started/FAQs/Access & Vendors.md

 However, the **Isomer team does not liase directly with vendors**.
 All communication **must** go through an agency representative.
 We do not  explain the product to vendors on an agency's behalf.

 - We cannot meet with them to explain how the product works
-- Any queries from a vendor should be directed to the agency representative, then asked to us by the officer.
+- Any queries from a vendor should be directed to their agency contact

 **You can add a vendor as a collaborator to your website through IsomerCMS.** If you have trouble adding them as a collaborator, contact Isomer support.